 Bloom: White moth-like flowers with a touch of pink bloom on long reddish stems all summer if deadheaded.

 Size: 36-48” H x 24-36” W.

 Soil: Average to lean, loose, medium moist, well-drained soil.

 Hardiness: Zones 5-10.

-Care: Deadhead to prolong bloom season.
+Care: Deadhead to prolong bloom season and control self seeding.

 Propagation: Taproot makes division difficult; best propagated from seed; self sows.

 Companion plants: Pink or white garden phlox (Phlox paniculata), coneflower (Echinacea spp.), true lilies (Lilium sp), daylilies (Hemerocallis sp.), and blue salvias.